 Here are the best role playing games for the original PlayStation.
 Unlike many lists, there are no restrictions on entries per franchise (so expect to see multiple entries from Final Fantasy).
 Games that are remakes, such as Chrono Trigger, or the Lunar Star series will also not be considered.
 To qualify as an RPG there needs to be significant character attribute progression, customization or both, a intricate story and not just "RPG elements."
 Castlevania: Symphony of the Night is missing from this list for that very reason (as well as a game like Brave Fencer Musashi).
 My own personal objections were mostly confirmed by a very unscientific poll.
 It's not a highly specific definition and today, almost every game has elements of an RPG, but for the original PlayStation, an RPG was much more easily definable and the crossover genres hadn't really begun.
-Games that were primarily released on another console, especially from the generation prior will not included either.
+Games that were primarily released on another console, especially from the generation prior will not be included either.
 Two prime examples are Lunar: Silver Star Story Complete, which is widely considered one of the best releases on the PlayStation, and its sequel, Lunar: Eternal Blue.
 Unfortunately, both of these games, in their original iterations were released on the Sega CD.
 This would be a similar argument to the rereleased versions of the Super Nintendo (and Nintendo) Final Fantasy games and Chrono Trigger.
 So for this list, the traditional RPG from the fifth generation is what will be considered.

-PS1 RPGs Not Good Enough To Make the List
+Notable PlayStation RPGs Not Good Enough

 With a dating simulator, Thousand Arms sets itself apart from other RPGs on this list, but is otherwise an extremely traditional, albeit strong JRPG for the PlayStation.

 A fairly standard RPG when considering the PlayStation entries, Tales of Destiny was highly thought of as an extension of SNES-fare, solid, but nothing new.